Body Adiposity Index (BAI) Calculator

 Origins of the Body Adiposity Index

-The BAI was introduced in 2011 in a study published in the journal Obesity by Bergman et al. The goal was to create a body-composition estimate that could be used in field settings without a scale.
+The BAI was introduced in the original Bergman et al. study published in the journal Obesity.
+The goal was to create a body-composition estimate that could be used in field settings without a scale.
 The formula was derived from anthropometric data and compared with DEXA-measured body fat.

 How BAI Compares to Other Body Fat Estimates